starssXproject/xTOOL/README.md

 # Requirement
-- Python, pip install psutil tqdm colorama
+- Python

-# How to use
+# How to run xTOOL
 WINDOWS:
-- Add source code to PATH
+- Add source code to PATH.
+- Run "xtool install" to install requirement package.
-- Then run "xtool"
+- And run "xtool".
 - Done